aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/shapecollection/add_ole_object_frame/_index.md

 | height | **float** | Height of a new OLE frame. |
 | data_info | [`IOleEmbeddedDataInfo`](/slides/python-net/aspose.slides/ioleembeddeddatainfo) | Embedded data info [`IOleEmbeddedDataInfo`](/slides/python-net/aspose.slides/ioleembeddeddatainfo). |

+### Examples

+The following examples shows how to adding OLE Object Frames to Slides of PowerPoint Presentation.

 ## add_ole_object_frame {#float-float-float-float-str-str}
 Adds a new OLE object to the end of a collection.